Ayush2832/cloud_community/README.md

 # cloudcomm
 .This is your task.
-Add a good readme file by the end of the session
+Add a good read me by simply click on pen tool on the right hand side